kpolly22/kc7-threat-hunting-journal/cases/2024-01-05-case01/05-summary.md

-# Executive Summary — Valdoria Times Incident (January 2024)
+# Executive Summary — Valdorian Times Incident (January 2024)

 On January 22, 2024, *The Valdorian Times* inadvertently published a defamatory article about a mayoral candidate due to a targeted cyberattack that compromised editorial workflows.